-Modeling manufacturing process of complex products like electronic chips is crucial to maximize the quality of the production.
+Abstract: Modeling manufacturing process of complex products like electronic chips is crucial to maximize the quality of the production.
 The Process Mining methods developed since a decade aims at modeling such manufacturing process from the timed messages contained in the database of the supervision system of this process.
 Such process can be complex making difficult to apply the usual Process Mining algorithms.
-This paper proposes to apply the TOM4L Approach (Timed Observations Mined for Learning) to model large scale manufacturing processes.
+This paper proposes to apply the TOM4L Approach to model large scale manufacturing processes.
 A series of timed messages is considered as a sequence of class occurrences and is represented with a Markov chain from which models are deduced with an abductive reasoning.
-Because sequences can be very long, a notion of process phase is introduced.
-Sequences are cut based on the concept of class of equivalence and information obtained from an appropriate alignment between the sequences considered.
-A model for each phase can then be locally produced.
-The model of the whole manufacturing process is obtained from the concatenation of the models of the different phases.
+Because sequences can be very long, a notion of process phase based on a concept of class of equivalence is defined to cut the sequences so that a model of a phase can be locally produced.
+The model of the whole manufacturing process is then obtained from the concatenation of the models of the different phases.
 This paper presents the application of this method to model STMicroelectronics' manufacturing processes.
 STMicroelectronics' interest in modeling its manufacturing processes is based on the necessity to detect the discrepancies between the real processes and experts' definitions of them.

-INTRODUCTION
+1 INTRODUCTION

-1 Modeling manufacturing processes for the construction of complex objects like electronic chips is crucial for maximizing productivity.
+Modeling manufacturing processes for the construction of complex objects like electronic chips is crucial for maximizing productivity.
 The methods and the algorithms developed in the Process Mining domain aims at modeling such manufacturing processes with graphs of manufacturing steps (treatments, operations or tasks) from the timed messages contained in the database (Cook and Wolf, 1998).
 The proposed algorithms generally generate complex models that are difficult to read and interpret when the process contains hundred of steps.

 This paper proposes a modeling method and the corresponding algorithms to model manufacturing processes having hundreds of steps.
 The proposed method is based on cutting the sequences in subsequences called process phases.
-The way of cutting the sequences is based on information obtained from an alignment between them.
-However, finding an appropiate sequence alignment is not a simple task.